gauravsinghshah/GEHU-P2P/README.md

 ## 🚀 Overview

-GEHU LabShare is a **fully decentralized, serverless, peer-to-peer (P2P)** system designed to streamline file and message distribution during lab sessions at GEHU.
+GEHU P2P is a **fully decentralized, serverless, peer-to-peer (P2P)** system designed to streamline file and message distribution during lab sessions at GEHU.
 It eliminates the need for central servers, cloud storage, or internet connectivity, allowing teachers to quickly and seamlessly share resources with students directly over the local campus network (Wi-Fi or LAN).

 Inspired by the efficiency of BitTorrent protocols, GEHU LabShare ensures that once a teacher initiates a session, files are propagated across all connected student devices, with each student's machine also acting as a relay to help distribute content.
 This minimizes delays, reduces server load, and provides a robust, offline-capable solution for lab environments.